WeeYL/tutorials/SCSS/readme.md

 # SETUP
-- LIVE SASS COMPILER
-    - GET FROM EXTENSIONS
+- Live Sass Compiler
+    - Get from extension
-    - CLICK "watch Sass" FROM BOTTOM OF SCREEN
+    - click "watch Sass" from bottom of screen
-- FOLDER
+    - create "dist" folder
-    - CREATE "DIST"

 # NOTE
 - Partial files to be import to be named as _fileToImport.
 During import, just ignore underscore eg import fileToImport.